cesipy/bsc-code/README.md

 ## Results

+## 01.10
+How to define baseline for my experiments?
+- VILT: embedding fusion at the strat
+- ViLBERT without coattention layers; but still has fusion at the top!
+Late fusion when performing finetuning on downstream task.
+	- could argue, that even though there is fusion, the comparision is strict between no coattention and coattention.

+- Compare Haramard vs simply summing vs concat

 ## 30.09
 apparently my archicture redesign had a critical bug: the vision transformer was passed two times!
 In the forward pass, I thought I extracted the vision embeddings using `self.vit.forward_features(image_pixel_values)`.
 But this was wrong according to the [documentation](https://huggingface.co/docs/timm/en/feature_extraction#forwardfeatures)